HATS OFF TO LAW ENFORCEMENT IN MONTGOMERY COUNTY - NewsBreak

 Montgomery County Constable is requesting your assistance.
 Please help Montgomery County Constables identify these suspects!.
 These two suspects are believed to have stolen two televisions from the Walmart in New Caney on 5/27/22.
 If you have any information, please email or call:. con4cid@mctx.org or.
 936.760.5800 opt.
 3. *ALL ARRESTS &...

-On August 30, 2022 at about 10:30 p.m., a Montgomery County Sheriff’s Office Deputy conducted a traffic stop on a stolen U-Haul truck in the 3000 block of College Park in The Woodlands.
+THE WOODLANDS, TX -- On August 30, 2022 at about 10:30pm, a Montgomery County Sheriff’s Office Deputy conducted a traffic stop on a stolen U-Haul truck in the 3000 block of College Park in the Woodlands.
 The occupants were detained and identified as Tiara Alsaid, a 26 year old female from Houston, and Anthony Johnson, a 57 year old male also from Houston.

 RELATED LOCAL CHANNELS